d2l-ai/d2l-en/chapter_convolutional-modern/batch-norm.md

 ## Training Deep Networks

-To motivate batch normalization, let us review a few practical challenges that arise when training ML models and neural nets in particular.
+To motivate batch normalization, let's review a few practical challenges that arise when training ML models and neural nets in particular.